chrisreddy1/NIST-Assessment/README.md

 The recommendations should be priorized in order of importance.
 Key Areas of Improvements:

-Cyber Security Governance:
+Cybersecurity Governance:

-• Hire a Cyber security manager or a Chief information security manager.
+• Hire a Cybersecurity manager or a Chief information security manager.

-• Formalize cyber security roles and responsibilities.
+• Formalize cybersecurity roles and responsibilities.
 Ensure that the board of directors are aware of their information security duties

 • Draft a comprehensive information security policy.
 Get the policy endorsed by senior management.

-• Invest in hiring cyber security professionals to establish and manage a cyber security practice.
+• Invest in hiring cybersecurity professionals to establish and manage a cybersecurity practice.

 Asset Management: